-- We are an early stage company with a history of losses and our future profitability is uncertain, and our financial projections may differ materially from actual results. - Our business plan assumes we can secure substantial additional project financing and government incentives, which may be unavailable on favorable terms, if at all. - We have identified material weaknesses in our internal control over financial reporting and may identify additional material weaknesses in the future or fail to maintain effective internal control over financial reporting, which may result in material misstatements of our consolidated financial statements or result in failure to meet our periodic reporting obligations. - Construction of our plants may not be completed in the expected timeframe or in a cost-effective manner.
-Any delays in the construction of our plants could severely impact our business, financial condition, results of operations and prospects. - We plan to rely on our Origin 1 and Origin 2 plants to meet customer demand until 2027. - We have not produced our products in large commercial quantities and may not manage growth effectively. - Our offtake agreements with customers include liquidated damages, advance repayment and/or termination provisions that may be triggered if we fail to timely complete plant construction or commence our commercial operations. - Our industry is highly competitive, and we may lose market share to producers of products that can be substituted for our products, which may have an adverse effect on our results of operations and financial condition. - Increases or fluctuations in the costs of our raw materials may affect our cost structure. - Compliance with extensive environmental, health and safety laws could require material expenditures, changes in our operations or site remediation. - Our business relies on proprietary information and other intellectual property, and our failure to protect our intellectual property rights could harm our competitive advantages with respect to the use, manufacturing, sale or other commercialization of our processes, technologies and products, which may have an adverse effect on our results of operations and financial condition.
+- We are an early stage company with a history of losses and our future profitability is uncertain, and our financial projections may differ materially from actual results. - Our business plan assumes we can secure substantial additional project financing and government incentives, which may be unavailable on favorable terms, if at all. - We previously identified a material weakness in our internal control over financial reporting that we have concluded has been remediated, though we may identify additional material weaknesses in the future or fail to maintain effective internal control over financial reporting, which may result in material misstatements of our consolidated financial statements or result in failure to meet our periodic reporting obligations. - Construction of our plants may not be completed in the expected timeframe or in a cost-effective manner.
+Any delays in the construction of our plants could severely impact our business, financial condition, results of operations and prospects. - We plan to rely on our Origin 1 and Origin 2 plants as our only sources of revenue and to meet customer demand through at least 2027. - We have not produced our products in large commercial quantities and may not manage growth effectively. - Our offtake agreements with customers include liquidated damages, advance repayment and/or termination provisions that may be triggered if we fail to timely complete plant construction or commence our commercial operations. - We have offtake agreements with a limited number of customers, as well as capacity reservation agreements with these and other customers, from which we expect to generate most of our revenues in the near future.
+The loss of one or more of our significant customers, a substantial reduction in their orders, their failure to exercise customer options, their unwillingness to extend contractual deadlines if we are unable to meet production requirements, their inability to perform under their contracts or a significant deterioration in their financial condition could harm our business, results of operations and financial condition.
+Our customers may decide not to convert their capacity reservations to offtake agreements which would impact the amount of revenue we expect to recognize from these agreements. - Our industry is highly competitive, and we may lose market share to producers of products that can be substituted for our products, which may have an adverse effect on our results of operations and financial condition. - Increases or fluctuations in the costs of our raw materials or other operating costs may affect our cost structure. - Compliance with extensive environmental, health and safety laws could require material expenditures, changes in our operations or site remediation. - Our business relies on proprietary information and other intellectual property, and our failure to protect our intellectual property rights could harm our competitive advantages with respect to the use, manufacturing, sale or other commercialization of our processes, technologies and products, which may have an adverse effect on our results of operations and financial condition. - We may face patent infringement and other intellectual property claims that could be costly to defend, result in injunctions and significant damage awards or other costs (including indemnification of third parties or costly licensing arrangements, if licenses are available at all) and limit our ability to use certain key technologies in the future or require development of non-infringing products or technologies, which may cause us to incur significant unexpected costs, prevent us from commercializing our products and otherwise harm our business.

-- We may face patent infringement and other intellectual property claims that could be costly to defend, result in injunctions and significant damage awards or other costs (including indemnification of third parties or costly licensing arrangements, if licenses are available at all) and limit our ability to use certain key technologies in the future or require development of non-infringing products or technologies, which may cause us to incur significant unexpected costs, prevent us from commercializing our products and otherwise harm our business. - We rely on trade secrets to protect our technology, and our failure to maintain trade secret protection could limit our ability to compete. - Our management has limited experience in operating a public company.
+- We rely on trade secrets to protect our technology, and our failure to maintain trade secret protection could limit our ability to compete. - Our management has limited experience in operating a public company.